StoneDetector/StoneDetector/README.md

 # StoneDetector - Finding Structural Clones and Subclones in Java Source Code

-If you just want to try StoneDetector, you can also have a look at the tool's interactive website: [stonedetector.fmi.uni-jena.de](https://stonedetector.fmi.uni-jena.de).
+If you just want to try out StoneDetector, you can also have a look at the tool's interactive website: [stonedetector.fmi.uni-jena.de](https://stonedetector.fmi.uni-jena.de).

 ## StoneDetector Quick Start
 * Adjust StoneDetector's configuration file under `config/default.properties`